sdiehl/wiwinwlh/README.md

 specified in the cabal file and ensure that the given code examples are up to date.

-The CI is run in Github under TravisCI on every pull request.
+The CI is run in Github CI on every pull request.

 To run the integration suite manually run: